Statement from Hennepin Healthcare

 Community Outreach & Engagement

-- Created a Public Research Advisory Board (PRAB) that is representative of the communities that we serve to advise researchers and the Institutional Review Board, inform and engage our communities about ongoing research, and ensure that research is conducted in a culturally appropriate manner.
+- Created a Public Research Advisory Board (PRAB) that is representative of the communities we serve to advise researchers and the Institutional Review Board on how to better inform and engage our communities about ongoing research, and help ensure that research is conducted in a culturally appropriate manner.

 - Created a Community Advisory Board (CAB) to connect the healthcare system to a diverse representation of consumers, caregivers, and community members to foster a better understanding of community needs.